emmanuelbqa/FourEyesBDDFramework/README.md

-FourEyesInsight consisting of Two Gherkin Scenarios With reporting tools integrated.
+FourEyesInsight consisting of one gherkin scenario With reporting tools integrated.
 README file should be preferrably opened in an editor.

 USEFUL INFORMATION